plain-JavaScript/plain-javascript.github.io/README.md

 >
 >Let’s look at an “atheist” approach of frameworks: use none.

 This article is a very long read covering a number of topics relating to the issues with building pages using frameworks.
 Nice use of summary bullets.
 The article incudes useful links - many of which are used in these pages.
-It's the best summary of the issues with the most full set of links that we we have seen. _Merci beaucoup, Jérôme!_
+On the topic of JavaScript with no framework, it's the best summary of the issues with the most full set of links that we we have seen. _Merci beaucoup, Jérôme!_

 * 2022-02-23 ~ https://javarome.medium.com/framework-or-library-6711f998d978#8e2b